rhysmoggs/ms1-bakes-by-noemie/README.md

 - The use of photography is vital in creating allure and desire, especially for a bakery.
 Customers are drawn by what they see.
 The photographs used are large, light/bright, colourful and hope to entice customers into visiting the shop and purchasing the baked goods.

 #### Font
 -  The website uses the Poppins font.
-This is available for free via [Google Fonts](https://fonts.google.com/) and imported via css.
+It seems to be a very popular option amongst youtubers and provides that clean, clear style without compomising on readability.
+This is available for free via [Google Fonts](https://fonts.google.com/) and imported via CSS.
 Sans Serif is used as a secondary option in case of failure to import.  font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
 - A more stylisitic font was initally considered, but due to the readability it was opted to go for a very clean, clear and readable font.

 ## Features